tdkent/ggiemh-frontend/README.md

 ### Description

 `ggiemh.com` is a content-driven website that documents the rediscovered "model homes" built around the San Francisco Bay Area for the Model Home project of the Golden Gate International Exposition, a World's Fair held on Treasure Island in 1939-40.
-This application emphasizes solid architecture, reliability testing, improved performance via caching, and automated cloud deployment.
+This application emphasizes solid architecture, reliability testing, and automated cloud deployment.

 ### Features Overview